 My conversation with Maxime left me with a lot to think about, but, by and large, I tend to agree with his points.
 While data team reporting structure and operational hierarchy is becoming more and more vertical, the scope of the data engineer is becoming increasingly horizontal and focused on performance and reliability – which is ultimately a good thing.

 Focus breeds innovation and speed, which prevents data engineers from trying to boil the ocean, spin too many plates, or generally burn out.
 More roles on the data team mean traditional data engineering tasks (fielding ad-hoc queries, modeling, transformations, and even building pipelines) don’t need to fall solely on their shoulders.
 Instead, they can focus on what matters: ensuring that data is trustworthy, accessible, and secure at each point in its lifecycle.

-The changing tooling landscape reflects this move towards a more focused and specialized role.
-DataOps makes it easy to schedule and run jobs; cloud data warehouses make it easy to store and process data in the cloud; data lakes allow for even more nuanced and complex processing use cases; and Data Observability, like application monitoring and observability before it, automates many of the rote and repetitive tasks related to data quality and reliability, providing a baseline level of health that allows the entire data organization to run smoothly.
+The changing data engineering tooling landscape reflects this move towards a more focused and specialized role.
+DataOps makes it easy to schedule and run jobs; cloud data warehouses make it easy to store and process data in the cloud; data lakes allow for even more nuanced and complex processing use cases; and data observability, like application monitoring and observability before it, automates many of the rote and repetitive tasks related to data quality and reliability, providing a baseline level of health that allows the entire data organization to run smoothly.